Voivodes of the Polish–Lithuanian Commonwealth: List

 Even when a voivodeship ceased to exist after borders shifted, the office remained intact and the voivode preserved his privileges, such as the right to sit and vote in the Senate.
 Thus the number of voivodes increased in time, from 32 after the creation of the Commonwealth in 1569 to 37 by the time of its end in 1795.

 This is a list of the voivodes’ precedence sitting in the Senate of Poland.
 They took their seats after the bishops, as the first secular officials, although in practice their power was less than that of Ministers of the Polish-Lithuanian Commonwealth (who however sat last in the Senate).

 Note that among them sat three distinguished castellans (wyróznieni kasztelanowie): Castellan of Kraków (who took precedence over all voivodes), Castellan of Vilnius (who sat after the Voivode of Sandomierz) and Castellan of Troki (who sat after the Voivode of Sieradz).
 There was also one starost (Starost of Żmudź) who sat after the Voivode of Łęczyca.

-For a chronological list of specific office holders, see the specific articles below.
+For a chronological list of specific office holders, see the articles below.